Frequently Asked Questions

 How does MVPvets help veterans?

 MVPvets supports transitioning military and veterans who have been honorably discharged and are currently seeking to pursue one of the many professions in life sciences – whether technical, scientific or business in nature.
-MVPvets is dedicated to helping those who have served find rewarding careers in the life sciences by providing industry focused training, job skills, mentorship and guidance.
+MVPvets is dedicated to helping those who have served find rewarding careers by providing personalized job matching, industry-focused training, job skills, mentorship and guidance.
 There is no charge to participate.

 Mentors help veterans as they make the transition from military service into life science careers by sharing their own transition stories and personal insight.
 MVPvets is proud to partner with Veterati and their state-of-the-art mentor platform.
 By engaging in one-to-one conversations with veterans, mentors benefit by giving back in a meaningful and tangible way.
 If time to mentor in a traditional fashion is limited, mentors can also participate by being interviewed via a short web video.
 These informal web videos encourage mentors to talk about their industry, job, and their own career stories.

 Do veterans pay to participate in MVPvets?